raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ---

+---

-## Composing Recognizers
+## Catenating Descriptions

 We could, of course, use functional composition to compose the recognizers that we build with our data descriptions, but as noted above, that would make it difficult to reason about the characteristics of a recognizer we compose from two or more other recognizers.
 So instead, as planned, we'll work on _composing the data descriptions_.

----

-### catenating descriptions
+We'll begin by catenating descriptions.
 Consider these two recognizers.
 The first recognizes a binary number:

 ```JSON
 const binary = {